 Why Should You Get the Best Whole House Generator?

-If you absolutely can’t do without power to the entire house, or don’t want to face the limitations of a small, gas-powered generator, selecting from among the best whole house generators is something that you should give serious thought.
+If you absolutely can’t do without power to the entire house, or don’t want to face the limitations of a small, gas-powered generator, purchasing a whole house generator is something that you should give serious thought.
 But a unit that really delivers comes with many advantages.
 You will never be without power.
 Unlike a portable generator, a whole house unit is installed permanently on a concrete pad and connected directly to your home’s electric box to provide uninterrupted power that can kick in automatically.
 It is directly connected to a ready fuel source, such as gas, propane, or diesel, that can supply all of your electricity needs for days.

 A unit generating 20 kilowatts can easily power the average home, and you may not need to forego the microwave popcorn or even turn down the AC.
 It depends on the size of the home and power needs; a 5,000 watt unit might be better for an RV or small cottage.
-The best whole house generators allow even very large homes with high power use to keep things running smoothly no matter what happens to the public power grid.
-Most likely you’ll conserve power to conserve fuel, but if you’re one of those whose loved ones or livelihood depend on electricity being available, the best whole house generator for you budget is vital.
+Whole house generators allow even very large homes with high power use to keep things running smoothly no matter what happens to the public power grid.
+Most likely you’ll conserve power to conserve fuel, but if you’re one of those whose loved ones or livelihood depend on electricity being available, good quality whole house generator for your budget is vital.

 Boredom is also an issue.
 If you face the possibility of days without electricity, that means days without television, computers, electric lights, and all the other conveniences.
 More than boredom, it could mean misery.
 It means no AC or fans in the stifling heat of summer, and little warmth in the bone-chilling winter.
 No more home-cooked meals.
 Children and even adults will tend to go stir-crazy.
 Even if you have a camp stove or back yard grill for meals, no power means all that food in the freezer or refrigerator will go bad, and you’ll find yourself making daily trips for fresh supplies and bags of ice.
 Aside from comfort, there is also safety to worry about, without bright lights and backup power to security systems.